 Once you have taken the P.A.L. course and are in possession of a valid restricted Firearms Licence, you can take the WSSC Club Safety Course.
 This course is taught under the auspices of The Canadian Shooting Sports Association.
 Trained instructor will teach you the safety aspects of firearm handling.
-The CFI safety course is consist of an online study and an in-class session.
+The CSSA safety course is consist of an online study and an in-class session.
 The online material is only the theory portion of the safety course.
 After a successful passing of the final test for this online course you will be attending the practical part of the safety course.
 It is an interactive hands-on class, where you will be handling various club’s handguns.
 You will also fire live rounds with a rimfire .22 handgun.

 Upon successful completion of the WSSC Safety Course and test you become a “probationary member”.
 This allows you to come to the club during regular hours and shoot.

 - Probationary members must notify the director on desk duty upon

 - Probationary name badge must worn at all times at the Club

 - Director on desk duty will record in the probationary